-- Annual allowance: The approved annual budget will include an annual allowance for each Member of Council to cover the cost of Community Outreach and Professional Development (COPD) expenses.
+Annual allowance: The approved annual budget will include an annual allowance for each Member of Council to cover the cost of Community Outreach and Professional Development (COPD) expenses.
 This allowance will cover costs including attendance at conferences and seminars and maintaining a community profile.
 Community Profile Expenses can include such things as: attending community events, annual general meetings (AGM), fund-raising and events, advertising and sponsorship of local community group brochures and literature.
 A recap of expenses relating to the annual allowance will be prepared and distributed monthly by the Finance department to Members and posted on the town’s website on a quarterly basis.
 Any amounts incurred over the annual allowance will be paid back by the member of Council, within 30 days of notification.

 (2) General expenses

-- Provision of office equipment and materials: In order to effectively discharge their duties and responsibilities, an allowance determined every election year will be provided to Members of Council for office furniture/set-up as a one-time payment for the term of office.
+In order to effectively discharge their duties and responsibilities, an allowance determined every election year will be provided to Members of Council for office furniture/set-up as a one-time payment for the term of office.
 The town shall also provide Members with the information technology equipment required to do their jobs.
 Appendix E outlines the council device management package details.
 All equipment and technology will be based on choice and market availability within budgetary constraints.